terraform-google-modules/terraform-example-foundation/5-app-infra/README.md

 We will now deploy each of our environments (development/production/non-production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool, each environment corresponds to a branch in the repository for the `5-app-infra` step.
 Only the corresponding environment is applied.

-To use the `validate` option of the `tf-wrapper.sh` script, the latest version of `terraform-validator` must be [installed](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#how-to-use-terraform-validator) in your system and in your `PATH`.
+To use the `validate` option of the `tf-wrapper.sh` script, please follow the [instructions](https://github.com/forseti-security/policy-library/blob/master/docs/user_guide.md#install-terraform-validator) in the **Install Terraform Validator** section and install version `2021-03-22` in your system.
+You will also need to rename the binary from `terraform-validator-<your-platform>` to `terraform-validator` and the `terraform-validator` binary must be in your `PATH`.

 1. Run `./tf-wrapper.sh init production`.
 1. Run `./tf-wrapper.sh plan production` and review output.